-Feeders Association Coordinator of Catalonia Living is a nonprofit cultural association, consisting of the voluntary integration of any entity to organize a Living Nativity Scene.
-As the president of the coordinator, Jordi Filella, part of the association means "place of small villages and medieval natural environments in the Catalan cultural map, boost the economy of the area open to the public".
+The Living Nativity Scene Federation of Catalonia is a non-profit cultural association, constituted by the voluntary integration of any entity that organizes a living nativity scene.
+Being part of this entity means placing small towns with natural and medieval environments on the Catalan cultural map, boosting the economy of the area and opening them to citizens.

-Some with as old as the Association of Castell d'Aro, which started its live nativity scene in 1959, and Sant Fost de Campsentelles, in 1967 representations.
+Some with representations as old as that of the Castell d'Aro Association, which started its living nativity scene in 1959 – becoming the oldest living nativity scene in Catalonia-, and that of Sant Fost de Campsentelles, in 1967.

-In the vast majority of people living nativity scenes are a set of scenes ranging from the most limited of three scenes to the most complex, they can count up to 30 scenes of Jesus' birth.
-Everything accompanied by a number of volunteers, in their neighbors majority of the people who surrounds himself with background music and dialogues, although some of them are static.
+In the vast majority of towns, living nativity scenes are a set of scenes that range from the most limited of three scenes to the most complex, which can have up to 30 scenes related to the life of the town where the birth of Jesus took place, with biblical, historical and everyday scenes.
+All of this is accompanied by a large number of volunteers, mostly residents of the town, surrounded by background music and dialogues, although some of them are static.

 Most performances take place outdoors, in natural spaces and of architectural and heritage interest.
 Thus, we can find them in medieval neighborhoods and castles, in palaces, under the arches of an aqueduct hundreds of years old or in natural settings, which helps to recreate living nativity scenes with an even more realistic setting and becoming a real attraction. for visitors.